 In most normal circumstances, the guppy birthing process takes between two and six hours, but if the mother is having difficulty, it can take up to 12 hours for all of the fry to be delivered.
 In some cases, the mother will deliver a few fry and then stop the delivery only to resume in a few days.

 Caring for the Fry

 After the fry are born, it is critical to feed them often.
 Many experts agree that feeding them as many as five times a day is good practice since the first four weeks of life are when they go through their greatest growth.
 When the fry are fed well, they are ultimately healthier, hardier fish.
 Due to their size, the fry require extremely small food.
-This can include pulverized flakes, Liquifry No. 2 and freshly hatched brine shrimp.
+This can include pulverized flakes and freshly hatched brine shrimp.

 Guppies require a certain amount of care to ensure their good health, and a pregnant guppy requires a little extra care to ensure that she and her fry fare well throughout pregnancy, birth and beyond.
 Follow the care info outlined here, and you'll be off to a great start.